The Scarecrow (1920 film)

 The Scarecrow is a 1920 American two-reel silent comedy film starring Buster Keaton, and written and directed by Keaton and Edward F. Cline.

 Plot

 Buster plays a farmhand who competes with his housemate (Roberts) to win the love of the farmer's daughter (Sybil Seely).
 Running from a dog that he believes is rabid, he races around brick walls, jumps through windows, and falls into a hay thresher that rips off most of his clothes.
-He is forced to borrow a scarecrow's clothes in a nearby field.
-He then trips into a kneeling position while tying his shoes, and Sybil believes he is proposing marriage.
+After Sybil’s father sees him in this compromising position, he is forced to flee and borrow a scarecrow's clothes in a nearby field as a disguise.
+After he escapes, he runs into Sybil and trips into a kneeling position while tying his shoes which Sybil interprets as a proposal.
 They speed off on a motorcycle, with Joe and the farmer (played by Buster's father, Joe) in hot pursuit.
 Scooping up a minister during the chase, they are married on the speeding motorcycle and splash into a stream, where they are pronounced man and wife.